tent/tent.io/content/docs/index.md

 `https://johnsmith.me/` would respond with a `Link` header pointing to a Tent profile (e.g. `https://tent.johnsmith.me/profile`)

 Entities may have more than one discovery URI.
-For example, John Smith may have an additional discovery URI at `http://about.me/jsmith42` and `https://johnsmith.tent.is`.
+For example, John Smith may have additional discovery URIs at `http://about.me/jsmith42` and `https://johnsmith.tent.is`.

 ### Servers